odriverobotics/ODrive/Firmware/README.md

 ### Communication configuration
 If want to use the example python scripts and connect the ODrive via USB, the defaults are fine for you and you can skip this step.

-You can select what interface you want to run on USB and UART.
-The following options are available:
+You can select what interface you want to run on USB and GPIO pins.
+See [Communicating over USB or UART](#communicating-over-usb-or-uart) for more information.
+The following options are available in [MotorControl/commands.h](MotorControl/commands.h):

 __USB__:
  - `USB_PROTOCOL_NATIVE`: Use the native protocol (recommended for new applications).